OpenCaff/CAFF-001/README.md

 - If it runs online, it must use a local web server with all the data saved
 - It must be able to communicate via BlueTooth and wifi when offline or online
 - It must be able to save profiles.
-- It must be tweakable (unlocked firmware, easy to code with, No EULA)
+- It must be tweakable (unlocked firmware, easy to code with, No EULA that does not restrict any hack by the main person)
 ## Data collection
 ### we will have strong data collection standards
 - It must not share any data to any central server or to any gov, advertiser, company, etc.